PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 #### Job Spec Configuration

 There are a few caveats to using the Kubernetes Job Environment that revolve around the format of the provided Job YAML.
-In the Job specification that you provide the **first container** listed will be the container that is used to run the Flow.
+In the Job specification that you provide, the **first container** listed will be the container that is used to run the Flow.
 This means that the first container will always be overridden during the `execute` step of this Environment.

 ```yaml
 apiVersion: batch/v1